znrm/speq/README.md

 Speq's design choices are influenced by the competing motivations of having tests be as short and simple as possible while maintaining the flexibility to be as descriptive as needed.

-### Testing pattern

 Speq is loosely based on the given-when-then or arrange-act-assert testing pattern.
-Whereas one would typically need to make each step explicit, Speq tests focus on making it easy to simply assert the expected behavior with the arrangement and action made implicit.
+Whereas one would typically need to make each step explicit, Speq tests focus on making it easy to simply assert the expected behavior with an implicit arrangement and action.

 ## Syntax